 Tier 2 Qualified Facility SPCC Plan Template

-This Tier II SPCC Plan Template was prepared by the California Department of Forestry & Fire Protection (CAL FIRE) -Office of the State Fire Marshall.
+This Tier II SPCC Plan Template was prepared by the California Department of Forestry & Fire Protection (CAL FIRE) -Office of the State Fire Marshal.
 It was designed to serve as guidance to assist facilities to prepare a SPCC Tier II plan as found in (40 CFR) 112.3(g)(2).
-It is based upon the Tier II Qualified Facility SPCC Plan template originally designed by the California CUPA Forum Board's (CalCUPA) APSA workgroup.
+It is based upon the Tier II Qualified Facility SPCC Plan template originally designed by the California CUPA Forum Board's (Cal CUPA) APSA workgroup.

 (2) The cumulative storage capacity at the site is less than 100,000 gallons.
-To maintain this exemption, the facility must conduct and document daily inspections of the aboveground tank(s), be inspected by the local CUPA, and install secondary containment if a determination is made by the CUPA.
+To maintain this exemption, the facility must conduct and document daily inspections of the aboveground tank(s); be inspected by the local CUPA; and install secondary containment if a determination is made by the CUPA.

 *A construction site is the portion of the facility that is actually undergoing construction.
 A construction yard is not a construction site.